HELP FOR PARENTS WITH CHILDREN WHO HAVE ASPERGERS/HIGH-FUNCTIONING AUTISM

-The historical tendency has been for students with learning difficulties like autism and Aspergers syndrome to be segregated from the general classroom and taught in settings like special education or even home schooling.
-Because Aspergers syndrome children have average to above average intelligence, many educators believe that, with certain adjustments, these children can be included as part of the regular educational process, especially when they reach middle school and beyond.
+The historical tendency has been for students with learning difficulties like Autism to be segregated from the general classroom and taught in settings like special education or even home schooling.

-Sometimes the teacher needs to make adjustments, like setting stricter routines in their teaching practices, teaching in different ways and even making changes in things like the color of ink they use on the overhead projector.
+Sometimes the teacher needs to make adjustments, like setting stricter routines in their teaching practices, teaching in different ways, and even making changes in things like the color of ink they use on the overhead projector.

 Anonymous said...